learn-co-students/nyc-dumbo-web-120919/04-oo-many-to-many/README.md

 - Review Relationships (one to many => has many, belongs to)
 - Expand on relationships to express many to many
   - We'll build out a new relationship from scratch to teach this concept

+User -< Tweet
+League -< Team -< Player

+Driver -< Ride >- Passenger
+Driver has many rides
+Driver has many Passengers through Rides

+Passenger has many rides
+Passenger has many Drivers through Rides

+Movie -< Role >- Actor

+CodingLibrary -< Library >- Language

+Doctor -< Appointment >- Patient
+1. For a doctor, find all the appointments
+2. For those appointments, get the patient's info

+Train -< TimeSlot/ScheduleTime >-  Commuter

+AlienSpecies -< Colony >- Planet
+1. For a species, find all the colonies
+2. For those colonies, get the planet's info